 PHI-base gathers expertedly curated information concerning the outcome of pathogen-host interactions at the molecular and biological level.

-PhytoPath is funded by a grant from the Bioinformatics and Biological Resources Fund of the United Kingdom Biotechnology and Biological Sciences Research Council (grant number BB/I001077/1) to the European Bioinformatics Institute and Rothamsted Research (from July 2010-July 2013).
+PhytoPath is funded by a grant from the Bioinformatics and Biological Resources Fund of the United Kingdom Biotechnology and Biological Sciences Research Council (grant number BB/I001077/1 from November 15th 2010 to November 15th 2013 and grant number K021201/1 from November 16th 2013) to the European Bioinformatics Institute and Rothamsted Research (from July 2010-July 2013).

 The inclusion of Puccinia graminis f. sp. tritici has been funded by the award of a grant from the Bill & Melinda Gates Foundation to EBI, the Broad Institute, and the Agricultural Research Service of the United States Department of Agriculture.